 10.2 We are required to comply with those laws.
 As a consequence, we will need to verify your identity and we may need to conduct customer due diligence on you and those acting on your behalf as well as on beneficial owners or (in the case of a trust or a company) persons who have effective control.
 Beneficiaries of trusts may also need to be checked.
 Generally, we will not be able to act or complete trust account transactions until this due diligence process has been completed.

 10.3 From time to time we engage the services of third party providers, to collect information from individual clients and entities that are required for us to conduct legal services.
 The compliance costs associated with the collection of this information will be charged to you as a disbursement in accordance with clause 3 above.

 10.4 Our legal obligations may require us to provide information about you, persons acting on your behalf and others as described in clause 10.2 to government agencies.
 We will not be permitted to tell you or such persons if that information is provided.
 We may also be required to provide that information to banks with which your funds are placed through our trust account and they may pass that information on to

 government and regulatory authorities in New Zealand and overseas.

 10.5 Because of the matters outlined above you need to ensure that all information provided to us is accurate.
 Please also ensure that all persons who may be impacted by our disclosure obligations are aware of our legal duty to disclose.

 10.6 We are not responsible to you or anyone else for anything we do, or do not do, in order to comply with our legal obligations.

 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.

-We are entitled to change these Terms from time to time, in which case we will send you amended Terms.
+We are entitled to change these Terms from time to time, in which case they will be made available on our website